The questions are answered . . .

 In Hospital quality HBOT chambers all patients breathe100% medical grade oxygen.
 All of these chambers reach pressures of 15 psig at minimum, some of these chambers can reach pressures of 100 psig.
 The Universal Gas Laws produce healing miracles in chambers that have 100% oxygen and correct pressure (or oxygen density) capability.
 Remember, pressure equals density and this equals the dose.
 Different illnesses require different treatment pressures.
 The "one size fits all" just is not so in a hyperbaric chamber because there is a distinct drug-dose response by the patient.
 Just as with prescription drugs, it is the physician who makes the dosage decision, the technicians operating the chambers merely dispense the high dosage oxygen according to orders.

-About the air-bag:
+About the inflatable chamber:

 Identical partial pressures of oxygen occur if you spend an hour at the bottom of a 9 foot deep swimming pool, breathing from a SCUBA tank and the physiological changes to the human body are virtually the same!